What is a joint venture?

-A joint venture should enable the co-venturers to reach goals they would not otherwise have been able to achieve on their own.
-Ultimately, this makes the venturers more profitable, either by increasing their reach, reducing their costs or a combination of both.
+A joint venture should enable the companies involved to reach goals they would not otherwise have been able to achieve on their own.
+Ultimately, this makes the joint venturers more profitable, either by increasing their reach, reducing their costs or a combination of both.

 Disadvantages of a joint venture

 The potential disadvantages of a joint venture are exactly what you’d expect given its nature.
 An organisation, even a small one, can be very complex.
 When you increase the number of organisations involved in an undertaking, you increase its complexity, so this needs to be managed carefully.

 Firstly, there needs to be a robust joint venture agreement in place, which functions rather like an operating agreement in a limited company.
 It should set out the purpose of the venture and its duration, along with the contractual rights and responsibilities of each of the venturers (individually and together).
 Secondly, there needs to be clear good faith between the venturers even if they are competitors.

 Learn more about how to create a business plan.